AB 1755: Open and Transparent Water Data Platform for California

 What is the Open and Transparent Data Act?

 The Open and Transparent Water Data Act (AB 1755, Dodd) requires the Department of Water Resources, in consultation with the California Water Quality Monitoring Council, the State Water Resources Control Board, and the California Department of Fish and Wildlife, to create, operate, and maintain a statewide integrated water data platform; and to develop protocols for data sharing, documentation, quality control, public access, and promotion of open-source platforms and decision support tools related to water data.

-DWR and partner agencies are collaborating with and learning from other State and federal agencies, data experts, and AB 1755 stakeholders, including data providers and consumers to chart a successful path forward.
+A team of partner agencies is collaborating with and learning from others – including State and federal agencies, data experts, data providers, and data consumers – to chart a successful path forward.

 Why is an open data platform important?

 - Integration of existing water and ecological/fisheries data will: support analysis across datasets and disciplines; help water managers operate more efficiently; and help water users make informed decisions based on water availability and allocation

 - State agencies should promote openness and interoperability of water data